hamzabell/Akan/README.md

 <h1 align="center">Hi 👋, I'm Akan Bassey</h1>

 <p>
 Passionate full-stack developer with a strong foundation in React, Next.js, TypeScript, and Node.js.
 Experienced in building scalable web applications for various industries, including fintech, logistics, and visitor management.
 Proficient in agile methodologies and collaborative teamwork.
-Currently contributing to an anti-money-laundering app at ReactSquad.
+Also contributed to an anti-money-laundering app at ReactSquad.
 Let's build something amazing together!
 </p>

 # 💻 Tech Stack: